-Differences Between a Real Estate Question and a Legal Question
+A Real Estate Question vs a Legal Question

 Now, if a buyer wants to know how many square feet are in an acre, which is 43,560, an agent can answer that question.
 But if a buyer wants to know the ramifications of a shared driveway easement, that is a legal question.
 About now, you're probably thinking well, what good is a real estate agent then if she can't answer any legal questions about real estate?
 You would not be alone in that thinking.
 It's frustrating for a buyer.

 Another example is can I cancel this purchase contract and get my deposit back?
 Again, a legal question, not a real estate question.
 An experienced agent might point to the paragraph in the purchase contract pertaining to the return of earnest money deposit and she might disclose what usually happens with regards to her experiences, but she can't advise a buyer to sue the seller nor guarantee the deposit will be returned.
 If she knows the buyer's deposit is at risk, she might share a few situations about the way her clients handled these matters, but in the end, she will be forced to suggest a buyer obtain legal advice.

 The Bottom Line a Lawyer vs. Agent

 It is not that the buyer's agent does not want to help, it's that she can't give legal advice.
 Further, if she violated the law and expressed a legal opinion, a buyer could not rely on it anyway.
 Lawyers typically charge a few hundred dollars an hour.
 A brief consultation is the better way for a buyer to obtain legal advice than to try to squeeze it out of his agent, just because he doesn't want to pay a lawyer.